 No, mineral spirit is gotten from petroleum distillation while paint thinner can be gotten from any other means.
 Both solvents usually have varying chemical compositions.

-Can You Use Mineral Spirit and Paint Thinner Together?
+Can You Mix Mineral Spirits and Paint Thinner?

 It’s not a good idea to use both solvents together.
 Since they have different chemical makeup, using them together can cause a build-up of fumes in the air.